Part 1. Consumer Trends in Online Reviews

 To maintain an attractive brand reputation, business have to address customer feedback head on.
 When the voice of the customer speaks on third-party review sites, be there to listen and respond.

 And you’re going to get your detractors.
-A negative experience, according to survey findings, is more likely to produce a review than a positive one.
+A negative experience, according to our online reviews stats and findings, is more likely to produce a review than a positive one.

 A consumer is 21 percent more likely to leave a review after a negative experience than a positive one.
 So businesses need to be proactive about encouraging their brand advocates to actually advocate on their behalf.
 Otherwise, reviews can skew more negative than reality—this is a key part of your brand’s reputation management.